Keyboard shortcuts

 • Add variants with AdtDecl::add_variant(...).

-Library::add_adt_decl(...) is the low-level single-ADT staging primitive.
-If you are building several ADTs manually, prefer batching them in one library with add_adt_family(...).
+Module::add_adt_decl(...) is the low-level single-ADT staging primitive.
+If you are building several ADTs manually, prefer batching them in one module with add_adt_family(...).

 let mut engine = Engine::with_prelude(())?;